prestonfu/ee126-selfgrade-form/README.md

 The website used by students to submit their self-grades for homework assignments.

 **Adding Homeworks**
-- All data is taking from the `src/data/assignmentData.json` file.
+- All data is taken from the `src/data/assignmentData.json` file.
 - To add a homework to self-grade form, add it to the list of homeworks contained in this file

 **Homework JSON Attribute Description**